2020 U Sports football season: Planned scheduled seasons

 The season was scheduled to begin with the Montreal Carabins hosting the Sherbrooke Vert et Or on August 28 in Montreal, Quebec.
 Four Atlantic University Sport teams were scheduled to begin play on August 29.
 Ten Ontario University Athletics teams were scheduled to open their seasons on August 30.
-The Canada West conference did not release a schedule, likely due to the uncertainty of the COVID-19 impact.
+The Canada West conference did not release a schedule, likely due to the uncertainty of the impact of COVID-19.

-The conference championships were scheduled to be played on November 14, and the 56th Vanier Cup championship was scheduled for November 28.
+The conference championships were scheduled for November 14, and the 56th Vanier Cup championship was scheduled for November 28.
 27 university teams in Canada were scheduled to play U Sports football in 2020.